CSCI-33500-Spring-2022/Rules/rules.md

 ## Submission

-All programming projects must be submitted on Gradescope no later than the due date.
-You have been sent email invitations from Gradescope.
-Make sure you login to your Gradescope account.
-If you have problems logging into Gradescope, seek help from the UTAs during tutoring sessions.
+All programming projects must be submitted on Gradescope using GitHub Classroom no later than the due date.
+You have been sent email invitations from Gradescope and GitHub Classroom.
+Make sure you login to your Gradescope account and accept GitHub Classroom assignment invitations.
+Associate your **EMPLID with your GitHub account** so that we can find you.
+If you have problems logging into Gradescope or GitHub Classroom, seek help from the UTAs during tutoring sessions.
 <!-- Gradescope accounts will be set by Monday Sept 30 before class.
 First assignment is due on 9/16. -->

 ## Submission Contents